Peter B. Kaplan, 79, Daredevil Photographer From on High, Dies

 Since 1995, the couple had lived in Hockessin, in northwest Delaware.
 In addition to his spouse, Mr. Kaplan is survived by a daughter, Ricki Liberty Kaplan, Gabriel Liberty Kaplan, and two brothers, David and Dr. Alan Kaplan.

-Mr. Kaplan’s pictures have appeared in exhibitions in New York on the Museum of Modern Art, the International Center for Photography, the New-York Historical Society, the Skyscraper Museum, and in Washington on the Smithsonian Institution, amongst other locations.
+Mr. Kaplan’s pictures have appeared in exhibitions in New York at the Museum of Modern Art, the International Center for Photography, the New York Historical Society, the Skyscraper Museum, and Washington at the Smithsonian Institution, amongst other locations.

 They have been additionally enclosed in time drugs to commemorate the Brooklyn Bridge, the Chrysler Building, the Statue of Liberty, and the Empire State Building.

-Beginning a long time ago, even when security was looser, and Mr. Kaplan changed into fortified by way of $5 million in liability insurance, he might regularly have to spend months negotiating for dispensation to clamber up scaffolds, bridge cables, and antennas.
+Beginning a long time ago, even when security was looser, and Mr. Kaplan became fortified by way of $5 million in liability insurance, he might regularly have to spend months negotiating for dispensation to clamber up scaffolds, bridge cables, and antennas.

 He spent 12 harrowing days photographing the installation of the almost four hundred-foot-tall antennae of the North Tower of the World Trade Center in New York.